 The Android 4.2 operating system is easy-to-use

-*IPS technology provides a wider viewing angle of up to 178 degrees, ensuring images are brighter and colors are consistent.
-The display reveals zero ripple effects.
+*All brands and product names mentioned herein include trademarks of their respective companies and are used solely to describe or identify the products.

 Script 2 - 90 Seconds

-With a simple, stylish design that fits perfectly in one hand, the new Acer Iconia A-830 is packed with great features:
+With a premium and stylish design that fits perfectly in one hand, the new Acer Iconia A1-830 is packed with great features:

 Only 8.15mm thin, its elegant silver-gray, metal back cover gives a premium feel, while the metal mid-frame adds strength so it can take life’s knocks.